 Hopefully parents are able to agree arrangements and our panel family lawyers can help keep the process as stress free as possible.
 If things have escalated we can help by pointing you to one of our expert family lawyers to take a more firm stance to protect the children.

-What are the children's rights if a couple splits up? the rights of children need to be protected and upheld in just the same way as their parents.
+What are the children's rights if a couple splits up?
+The rights of children need to be protected and upheld in just the same way as their parents.
 In Scotland the overarching principle is that decisions are taken for the benefit of the children not the parents.
-This rule governs the decisions of any legal outcome and as such its best to take this into account when negotiating.
-A family lawyers will make sure that children get a fair deal in a divorce or other difficult family situation.
+This rule governs the decisions of any legal outcome and as such it's best to take this into account when negotiating.
+Family Lawyers will make sure that children get a fair deal in a divorce or other difficult family situation.
 Likewise when steps are taken to safeguard a child from harm, the courts are often involved.
-This is why a family lawyers are needed, to help protect the child’s rights and the child's interests.
-Parent’s are always advised to navigate any separation involving children towards a positive outcome.
+This is why family lawyers are needed, to help protect the child’s rights and the child's interests.
+Parents are always advised to navigate any separation involving children towards a positive outcome.

 As a parent of a child you have legal rights, duties but you also have responsibilities.
 This also includes any assets or property the child owns.
 If you want to have a say in the important decisions in your child’s life you must be involved and have a positive influence.
 From where they go to school and where they live, you will need to establish parental responsibility if not already established.
 Birth mothers have automatic parental responsibility, while the situation can vary when it comes to fathers.
 Establishing parental responsibility, paternity is an area our family lawyers are fully detailed in.
 All further arrangements involving custody (child arrangements), child maintenance and other matters following a separation will flow from your legally accepted parental responsibility, so it’s important to get it right.